tonton-pixel/emoji-test-patterns/README.md

     - Flags can be set differently depending on how the patterns are used.
 In any case, though, the regular expressions *must* include a 'u' flag, since the patterns make use of the new type of Unicode escape sequences: `\u{1F4A9}`.

     - The patterns can be further modified before being turned into regular expressions; for instance, the pattern can be embedded into a larger one.
 See examples below.

-- As mentioned in the data file header, the following emoji characters are omitted:

-    - 12 keycap bases: number sign '#', asterisk '*', digits '0' to '9'
-    - 26 singleton regional indicators: '🇦' to '🇿'

 ## Installing